 Did your expectations meet the reality of attending film school?

 It’s been such a hectic journey that it’s a struggle to remember what my expectations were before attending film school.
 The reality of my journey through film school has taught me that working in the film industry is not as enjoyable and glamorous as it might seem, however if you push through the stress and the cold, dark, 6 am starts on days of filming, the final product will be well worth it.

 What’s your next step after you graduate film school, and would your time at film school help reach that goal?

 My next steps would be to contact and collaborate with all the contacts I’ve made through my experience leading up to and during my time at Film School as well as working on every opportunity that might come my way.
 Another big lesson I’ve learnt during my time at film school is that most of the time, to be successful in the industry it’s all about who you know, not what you know.

-To explain it in the simplest way possible, the film industry is like one big ocean, and attending Film School will teach you how to swim in that sea.
-If you’re successful in making the right contacts and connections, you might even be able to build a boat so that you can sail your way through the competition.
-If you don’t know how to swim, there’s every chance you might drown, which is why my time at Film School has helped me in preparing for my goal and making me aware of the reality of working within the Film industry.
+To explain it in the simplest way possible, the film industry is like one big ocean, and attending Film School will teach you how to swim in that ocean.
+If you’re successful in making the right contacts and connections, you might even be able to make a boat so that you can sail your way through the competition.
+If you don’t know how to swim, there’s every chance you might drown, which is why my time at Film School has definitely helped me in preparing for my goal and making me aware of the reality of working within the Film industry.